curiousboey/hash-generator-cracker-playground/README.md

 An interactive educational tool for learning about cryptographic hash functions, their security implications, and common vulnerabilities.
 This playground demonstrates hash generation, educational password cracking, and real-world collision examples.

+**🌐 Live Demo**: Experience this playground directly on [saltyhash.tech](https://saltyhash.tech) - designed specifically for interactive learning about cryptographic security.

 ## 🌟 Features

 ### Hash Generator